Carrying a Concealed Gun in Public with No Permit and No Training

 In the United States, it is legal to carry a concealed handgun in public in all 50 states.
-The vast majority of states require a person to have a permit to carry a loaded, concealed handgun in public.
-Although standards and processes vary, most states require applicants to pass a criminal background check, complete safety training, complete live-fire shooting exercises, and be a resident of the state.
+The majority of states require a person to have a permit to carry a loaded, concealed handgun in public.
+Although standards and processes vary, these states often require applicants to pass a criminal background check, complete safety training, complete live-fire shooting exercises, and be a resident of the state.
 Many of these states also give law enforcement the authority to deny permits to people who pose a danger to the public.
 These laws promote responsible gun ownership and ensure core public safety standards are preserved when people carry concealed guns in public places.

 88 percent of Americans think you should get a permit before carrying a concealed gun in public.